Lebowski1234/dero-racers/readme.md

 The game was put together in a rushed timeframe over about 3 weeks in the evenings and weekends, to meet the competition entry deadline.
 It has the following limitations (and probably others I have not thought of right now):

-* The game runs with a fixed screen resulution of 1600 x 900, which can't be adjusted.
+* The game runs with a fixed screen resolution of 1600 x 900, which can't be adjusted.
 Older monitors may not display the game properly.
 The only fix is go and buy a new monitor!
 As the game is developed going forward, it will be re-written to work with multiple resolutions the same as most other apps.

 * Error catching is not 100% as I ran out of time to do a full review before release.
 Most common errors with daemon / wallet responses (including daemon / wallet not running) should be handled, however there is a chance that the game will crash when any errors occur that have not come up while testing the game.
 Please report any errors here on Github, or alternatively DM me in the Dero Discord channel where I can be found (thedudelebowski#1775).